-- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - ensuring that an effective child protection policy is in place, together with a staff behaviour policy - ensuring staff are provided with Part One of KCSiE 2020 and Annex A and are aware of specific safeguarding issues - ensuring that staff induction is in place with regards to child protection and safeguarding - appointing an appropriate senior member of staff to act as the DSL.
-It is a matter for individual schools and colleges as to whether they choose to have one or more Deputy DSLs. - ensuring that all of the DSLs, including deputies, should undergo formal child protection training every two years, in line with KCSIE and HSCP procedures, and receive regular, at least annual, safeguarding updates via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments, for example. - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - should ensure that children are taught about safeguarding, including online safety.
+- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - ensuring that an effective child protection policy is in place, together with a staff behaviour policy - ensuring staff are provided with Part One of Keeping Children Safe in Education 2020 and Annex A and are aware of specific safeguarding issues - ensuring that staff induction is in place with regards to child protection and safeguarding - appointing an appropriate senior member of staff to act as the Designated Senior Leader.
+It is a matter for individual schools and colleges as to whether they choose to have one or more Deputy Designated Senior Leader. - ensuring that all of the Designated Senior Leader (including deputies) should undergo formal child protection training every two years in line with KCSIE and HSCP procedures and receive regular (annual) safeguarding refreshers (for example via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments) - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - should ensure that children are taught about safeguarding, including online safety.
 Schools should consider this as part of providing a broad and balanced curriculum. - ensuring appropriate filters and appropriate monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material.
-Additional information to support governing bodies and proprietors is provided in Annex C of KCSiE 2020.
+Additional information to support governing bodies and proprietors is provided in Annex C of Keeping Children Safe in Education(DFE 2020).